GoesToTwentyOne/REST_FRAMEWORK_Filtering/README.md

 ## Django Rest Framework Summary and Ending

 In this concluding section, we summarize the key takeaways from the entire module, providing a cohesive understanding of DRF concepts and practices.
+If anyone contributes here, advance welcome you!
+Thanks